 1. Overview

-Title Handling Data in the Context of Climate Change Driving Question or Topic What are the key concepts and skills that students should learn about handling data in the context of climate change?
+Title Driving Question or Topic Handling Data in the Context of Climate Change What are the key concepts and skills that students should learn about handling data in the context of climate change?
 What are the different types of data that students should be able to collect, analyze, and interpret?
 How can students use data to understand the impact of climate change on different regions, ecosystems, and communities?
 What are some real-world examples of how data has been used to address climate change?
 How can students use data to develop and communicate solutions to mitigate the effects of climate change?
+How do we represent data on the topic?
+What statistical methods are appropriate for the analysis of climate data and how can we analyze them to identify trends, patterns, and anomalies related to climate change?
+What areas of the realms of meaning are involved in the process of understanding and managing climate change data?
+What technology tools and platforms can enhance our ability to handle and visualize climate change data?
+What assessment methods can be used to evaluate students' understanding of both data handling skills and climate change concepts and how do we incorporate these in the learning process?
+What astictions can students take based on their understanding of climate change ?

-- How do we represent data on the topic? - What statistical methods are appropriate for the analysis of climate data and how can we analyze them to identify trends, patterns, and anomalies related to climate change? - What areas of the realms of meaning are involved in the process of understanding and managing climate change data? - What technology tools and platforms can enhance our ability to handle and visualize climate change data? - How can we leverage digital resources and simulations to make the learning experience more interactive? - What is involved in the process of handling data? - What assessment methods can be used to evaluate students' understanding of both data handling skills and climate change concepts and how do we incorporate these in the learning process? - What actions can students take based on their understanding of climate change data, as a process for reflection and consideration on the impact of data on climate change?
+Ages, Grades, 16-18 years old Grades 10-12